 |Goods Output||Intermediate Consumption||Net Subsidies||Operating Surplus|

-The CSO's final estimate of operating surplus in agriculture in 2014 shows an annual increase of 4.6%.
-This follows an increase of 4.1% in 2013.
-The rise in operating surplus in 2014 can be mainly attributed to a decrease of 9.9% in the value of total intermediate consumption, primarily relating to expenditure on commercial feeding stuffs (-17.9%).
+The CSO's final estimate of operating surplus in agriculture in 2015 shows an annual increase of 2.8%.
+This follows an increase of 3.6% in 2014.
+The rise in operating surplus in 2015 can be mainly attributed to an increase of 17.6% in the value of cattle output and a decrease of 1.8% in the value of total intermediate consumption.
 See Table 1.

-Further comparison of 2014 to 2013 shows the following changes in estimated values
+Further comparison of 2015 to 2014 shows the following changes in estimated values

 |Description||Estimated Value (at current prices)|

 |Other fresh vegetables||87.7||93.9||100.0|

 |Taxes on products||49.8||62.5||126.1|

 |Financial intermediation services indirectly measured (FISIM)1||52.7||59.1||62.6|